 Around the home

 To make your home safe and inviting for trick-or-treaters, leave your front lights on so they may have a well-lit path to your door.
 (A well-lit home also reduces your chances of being "tricked" by holiday vandals!)
 Remove items such as planters, hoses, and lawn decorations so your visitors don't trip on them.
 Keep pets inside, out of harm's way.

 Place candle-lit jack-o'-lanterns far away from the door, so tiny goblins won't accidentally brush against them.
 Keep your indoor jack-o'-lanterns away from curtains and any decorations that could catch fire.
 The CPSC recommends against using candle-lit Halloween luminaries along your walkway; instead, place flashlights inside the bags.

 Young children should trick-or-treat with an adult or a responsible, older child.
 Instruct children to stay on the sidewalk and out of the roadway.
 Remind them to walk, not run, and to go to houses only where they know the people inside.
 They should avoid unfamiliar houses and lawns, where ornaments, furniture, and even tree stumps can cause them to trip.
 At no time should they enter a house, unless they are with a grown-up.

 While driving on Halloween, remember that the night will be filled with excited children who may forget their parents' warnings about street safety.
 Drive extra carefully, keeping an eye out for youngsters walking between driveways and cars, or crossing in the middle of the block rather than at the corners.
 Adult Halloween partiers should have a designated driver, of course.

-If you are not walking with your children, make sure you know who is with them--and set a time for them to be home.
-Give them change for a pay phone, or let them carry a cell phone in case of emergency.
+If you are not walking with your children, make sure you know who is with them—and set a time for them to be home.
+Have them carry a cell phone in case of emergency.